ksettaluri6/AutoCkt/README.md

 ```
 python autockt/val_autobag_ray.py
 ```
 The training checkpoints will be saved in your home directory under ray\_results.
-Tensorboard can be used to automatically load results using the command:
+Tensorboard can be used to load reward and loss plots using the command:

 ```
 tensorboard --logdir path/to/checkpoint
 ```

+## Validating AutoCkt